 Staying Safe on the Ice

 Winter is coming in fast across the country.
 Even the southern states are experiencing freezing temperatures.
 With cold temperatures, what comes next?
 Ice!
 Ice can be beautiful but it is also very dangerous.
-Here’s what you need to know to stay safe in slippery conditions, and what to do in case you fall down and get injured.
+When roads are iced over they become perilous for drivers and pedestrians alike.
+Here’s what you need to know to stay safe on the ice in these slippery conditions, and what to do in case you fall down and get injured.

 Ice is a major contributor to winter-time injuries and crashes.
 We all know that it makes surfaces slick.
 For homes and businesses, getting some ice protection for walkways is crucial.

 First, if you know ice is coming, spread cat litter on icy spots to aid with traction.
 If the surface won’t be damaged you can use road salt.
 Road salt will help melt ice.
 To make sure you don’t miss a patch, sweep all snow off of walkways to expose the ice.

 Businesses are responsible for keeping their premises safe, so if they do not take precautions against ice they can be held liable.
 If you slip and fall in front of a business, try to get photos of the immediate area.
 That can help you prove that there was ice and, potentially, that the business didn’t do enough to treat it.

 If you must walk on ice, keep your knees bent, your feet flat, and your center of gravity over your feet as much as possible.
 Take small steps or shuffle your feet, and stop every so often to break your momentum.
 It’s better to go slow and get there safe than fall!

 The obvious first rule is don’t go driving on ice unless you absolutely have to.
 Pay attention to road reports in advance so you can be prepared to take an alternate route or skip your trip entirely.
 In fact, long-haul truckers have a variety of tricks they use to detect when ice is forming on a long trip so they can pull over.

 These tricks include: